finos/common-cloud-controls/docs/governance/community-guidelines/communication.md

 Any meeting published on the public calendar must additionally adhere to a strict agenda, maintain public meeting minutes on this GitHub repo, and display the FINOS Anti-Trust slide at the beginning of the session.

-**IMPORTANT:** Any adjustments/cancellations to any FINOS hosted meetings MUST be coordinated with the FINOS point of contact.
+**IMPORTANT:** Any adjustments/cancellations to any FINOS hosted meetings MUST be coordinated with the [FINOS Point of Contact].

 ### SteerCo Reporting Meetings